Poetry, History, Memory:

 Ann Arbor: University of Michigan Press, November 2023

-University of Michigan Press (30% Discount Code: UMF23)
+University of Michigan Press [Open Access]

 This book investigates the complex of poetry, history, and memory through the case of Wang Jingwei, a poet, politician, and the most controversial figure in modern Chinese history.
 Wang Jingwei, “patriot” and “traitor,” has always been a figure of major academic and popular interest, but his story has never been properly told, let alone critically investigated.
 The significance of his story is evident from an ongoing war in memory.
 Mainland China to date prohibits serious academic research on wartime collaboration in general and on Wang Jingwei in particular.
 The polemical stakes on Wang’s legacy as a “traitor” or a “martyr” are high, as the answer will affect how China remembers its role in the hagiography of an Anti-Fascist World War, its unfolding global memory culture having fundamentally shaped world politics, international justice, concepts of sovereignty, and national identity.
 At this critical juncture, when the memory of WWII is fading from living memory and transforming into historical memory transmitted primarily through institutions, a reexamination of Wang, his role, and his impact on WWII memory culture is overdue.
 Furthermore, as a literary scholar, I find the exegetical questions posed by Wang’s poetry fascinating.
 If we stop reading poetry as revelation, how can we admit it into historiography?
 How is it related to the transmission as well as the recreation of historical and cultural memories?
 In this book, I argue that the ambivalences and nuances in Wang’s poetry are to be treated as possessing a particular kind of historiographic power, which helps write a history with human temperature.